-Trump wraps up ceremony, turns to governing
+Trump opens first full day on job at church

 - The Fremont Troll was outfitted with a pussyhat ahead of Saturday's Womxn's March

+Trump also cleared the way for members of his national security team to take their places.

+He signed legislation granting James Mattis, his pick for defense secretary, a one-time exception from federal law barring former U.S. service members who have been out of uniform for less than seven years from holding the top Pentagon job.
+The restriction is meant to preserve civilian control of the military.
+Mattis, 66, retired from the Marine Corps in 2013.

-Hours later, Mattis was confirmed by the Senate as Trump watched his inaugural parade from a stand outside the White House.
-The Senate later confirmed retired Gen. John Kelly to lead the Homeland Security Department.
-Vice President Mike Pence swore-in both men late Friday.
+Hours later, the Senate confirmed Mattis, and retired Gen. John Kelly to lead the Homeland Security Department.
+Both were sworn into office late Friday by Vice President Mike Pence.

-In a separate step Friday, White House chief of staff Reince Priebus issued a memo aimed at freezing some new regulations and halting ones that Obama’s administration had started.
+Separately, White House chief of staff Reince Priebus issued a memo aimed at freezing some new regulations and halting ones the Obama administration had started.

-Trump brought his signature style to the task of governing, sprinkling his comments at three inaugural balls with references to “phony polls,” campaign victories and social media.

-“Let me ask you: should I keep the Twitter going?” he asked a cheering crowd of supporters before dancing with his wife, Melania, to Frank Sinatra’s “My Way” at the second of three inaugural balls.
-“The enemies keep saying, ‘Oh that’s terrible,’ but it’s a way of bypassing dishonest media.'”

-On Saturday, Trump was due to attend a prayer service at the Washington National Cathedral, an Episcopal parish with a dual role as a civic gathering place.
-The cathedral has for years hosted a prayer service for the new president.
-But keeping the tradition has sparked debate this year among Episcopalians opposed to Trump’s policies.
+Trump, his wife, children and grandchildren spent Friday night at the White House.
+His daughter, Ivanka, and her husband, senior White House adviser Jared Kushner, were seen snapping photos Saturday on the Truman balcony with a young girl who appeared to be their daughter.

+The Justice Department released a memo concluding the president’s “special hiring authority” allows the New York real estate mogul to appoint Kushner to the administration and the move does not contravene federal anti-nepotism laws.

+Trump shook hands with guests who attended the invitation-only church service as he departed.

+The service included readings and prayers from Protestant, Jewish, Sikh, Mormon, Buddhist, Roman Catholic, Baha’i, Episcopal, Hindu and Native American leaders.
+But the program was remarkable for the large number of evangelicals participating, including two former presidents of the Southern Baptist Convention, the country’s largest evangelical denomination.
+Several speakers had served as Trump advisers and supporters who spoke at the Republican National Convention.

-It’s the latest example of the backlash against religious leaders, artists, celebrities and other participants in events surrounding the inaugural.
+The dustup over the service marked another example of the backlash against Trump by religious leaders, artists, celebrities and others.

-While some in the largely liberal congregation objected to hosting the service, Bishop Mariann Budde of the Episcopal Diocese of Washington wrote in a blog post that she shared “a sense of outrage at some of the president-elect’s words and actions” but also she felt an obligation to welcome all people without qualification, especially those who disagree and need to find a way to work together.
+But Bishop Mariann Budde of the Episcopal Diocese of Washington wrote in a blog post that while she shared “a sense of outrage at some of the president-elect’s words and actions” she felt an obligation to welcome all people without qualification, especially those who disagree and need to find a way to work together.

-Trump was also expected to visit the CIA on Saturday, meeting with members of the nation’s intelligence community.
-The visit may be fraught with tension.
-Trump has sharply criticized the nation’s top intelligence officials for their assertions about Russian hacking and leaks about his briefings in the weeks before he was sworn in.

-White House spokesman Sean Spicer told reporters before the inauguration that the visit would involve several departments and Trump intended to offer his appreciation for their service to the country.
+AP Religion Writer Rachel Zoll in New York and Associated Press writers Jill Colvin, Jonathan Lemire and Darlene Superville contributed to this report.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.